cicarulez/Mongo-Manager-Cli/README.md

 # MongoDB User Management and Data Export Script

-This script is a Node.js application that facilitates MongoDB database operations such as user management and data export.
-It provides an interactive command-line interface (CLI) for creating, deleting, and updating user passwords, as well as exporting and listing exported data from a MongoDB collection.
+This Node.js application facilitates MongoDB database operations such as user management and data export.
+It provides an interactive CLI for creating, deleting, and updating user passwords, as well as exporting and listing data from a MongoDB collection.

 ---

 ## Features

 ### 1. **User Management**
-- **Create User**: Add new users to the specified user collection.
+- **Create User**: Add new users to the database.
 - **Delete User**: Remove users from the database.
 - **Change Password**: Update passwords for existing users.
+- **List Users**: Display all registered users.

 ### 2. **Export Options**
-- **Export Data**: Export all documents from the specified data collection into a JSON file.
+- **Export Data**: Export all documents from a specified collection into a JSON file.
-- **List Data**: View all previously exported files.
+- **List Exported Files**: View all previously exported files in the `exports` directory.

+### 3. **Settings**
+- **Modify User Collection**: Change the name of the MongoDB collection used for user data.
+- **Modify Data Collection**: Change the name of the MongoDB collection used for exporting data.

 ---